 Reading an eye chart mounted or projected on a wall is a standard part of every visit to the optometrist today, but it wasn't always that way.
 Centuries ago, practitioners struggled to measure vis ...View Article

 You are using an outdated browser.
 Please upgrade your browser to improve your experience.

 At Cook Vision Therapy Center, Inc., our goal is to provide the best in vision therapy so you and your child can enjoy learning to "See Happiness."
 Payment is due at the time of service.
-We accept cash, checks, debit cards, Master Card, Visa, Discovery, American Express, and Care Credit.
+We accept cash, checks, debit cards, Master Card, Visa, Discover, American Express, and Care Credit.

 We will provide a receipt containing the information you will need in order to file with insurance.
 If a company requires a "letter of medical necessity," we will provide it.
 That said, only a handful of the better insurance companies cover vision therapy.
 To reduce costs, most exclude the service as "educationally related."
 When part of a vision therapy program is covered, it falls under major medical, not vision insurance.

 Our programs are tailored to fit your exact needs.
 We continue until your visual abilities are second nature enough to hold when we are finished.
 We want every patient who comes to us for vision therapy to be a walking "success story."
 When a child "Sees Happiness," we all win: child, parents, doctor, and all who hear of the child's success.
 Indeed, the majority of our patients are referred by other patients and families whose lives we have changed.